 Smithsonian National Air and Space Museum Library

 The above are single links provided as examples, but of course there are numerous libraries in many cases for a particular subject area, in various locales.
-The examples here are mostly based in the US, but many places have their own versions of many of these libraries, e.g. the UK’s National Aerospace Library or the Tokyo University Agricultural Library.
+The examples here are mostly based in the US, but many places have their own versions of many of these libraries, e.g. the UK’s National Aerospace Library or the Tohoku University Agricultural Library.

 Corporate and organizational libraries are an oft over-looked resource.
 Most large organizations, both for- and non-profit, typically have a library.
 It may store little more than corporate records.
 However, these may also contain information not only on the enterprise, its personnel (past and present) and its activities, but even on its particular industry vertical including competitors and scientific information, access to very specific technical resources and databases, and more.